Muhammad-Al-Halaby/deep-snake-on-satellite-imagery/Install.md

 ### Set up the python environment

-It's prefered to do this before you start to install latest gcc and remove all nivida related drivers and configurations:
+It's prefered to do this before you start to install latest gcc and remove all nvidia related drivers and configurations:
 ```
 sudo apt install --reinstall gcc
 sudo apt-get --purge -y remove 'nvidia*' (run at your own risk)